semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard.md

 - Assess the deployment and adoption of **[secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep)** to your organization.
 - Become aware of trends and opportunities that you can use to improve your security posture.
 - Quickly filter data granularly for all the charts on the page and view priority findings.
+- Export the information as a report as a PDF or CSV file.

 ![Dashboard page](/img/dashboard-fold.png)
 _**Figure**.
 The dashboard page.
 Hover over the charts to view data for that point in time._